leiyaocui/B_STAR/README.md

 ## Citation

-If you find our research beneficial, please cite it as follows:
+If you find our research beneficial, please cite both our paper and the prior works that strongly motivated this study as follows:

 ```bibtex
 @article{zhao2025b,